-1. Are you prequalified for the home you are interested in buying?
+1. Are you pre-approved for the home you are interested in buying?
 This will be the first question your agent will ask you.
-If you are prequalified and also have a "proof of funds" letter, you will be asked to bring it to the showing.
+If you are pre-approved, and have a "proof of funds" letter, you will be asked to bring it to the showing.
+There is a difference of pre-qualified and pre-approved, so ask your lender for the pre-approved letter rather than the pre-qualified.

 2. Do you have a deadline to move into the new home?
 This question is important because the seller will need to know this and if you plan on closing within a set number of days, all of the paperwork will have to be very well organized.